tkd995/esp32cam-rtsp-ptz/README.md

 esp32cam-rtsp depends on PlatformIO, Bootstrap 5 and Micro-RTSP by Kevin Hester.

 ## Change history
+- Mar 2026
+  - pt support, unsure of implementing zoom
+  - entirely untested, will likely have to revise
 - August 2024
   - Added support for M5Stack M5PoECAM-W
 - January 2024